wenqianchua/MDEF/docs/term02/07-prototypingfordesign.md

 A laser cut has only two axis, which is X and Y, whereas a 3D printer has 3 axis, which is X, Y and Z. A robotic arm will be working in a 3D space, so it will have 6 axis, which are respectively X,Y, Z, A, B and C.

->We also learn about how the machine works, as it uses light amplification by a stimulated emission of radiation.
+>We learned about how the machine works, as it uses light amplification by a stimulated emission of radiation.

-During the class, we also get to see a demo on how it works.
+During the class, we get to see a demo on how it works.
 Each laser cutter machine has parameters, such as: power, speed , frequency and air compressor.
 The higher the frequency, the more energy will be focused on the same spot.

 The input geometry will need to be a vector or raster file.
 If it is an image, we can transfer image pixel to a raster friendly version.
 Overall, I think it is very interesting as when I did projects for my architecture school, there are different settings compared to the current machines we have on fablab.
 One thing that is notable is that my architecture school has all the materials preset in the laser cutter interface, since it is quite predictable what we will be using as materials.
 In the fablab, since we can cut anything and almost everything, we really need to pay attention to setting the parameters and testing things out.

-We also get to see the Vinyl cutter machine and see how it works.
+We were able to observe the Vinyl cutter machine and see how it works.
 The difference here is that the Vinyl cutter is not using light beam but a physical knife to cut through the projects.
 We also get to see an amazing drawing drawn by the Vinyl machine.

 Overall, I was able to make a few models from the laser cutter machine.
 It was a fun experience.